My take on one of Rowling’s more problematic imports from folklore.

 In fact, once examined, the basic social patterns of house Elves do not conform to those of humans at all.
 Left to themselves, they clearly have no more formed the basic strategy of grouping together for mutual protection than Giants have.
 (Right there we ought to register a strong hint that they are not simply funny-looking little humans who cannot talk straight.)

 Unlike with Giants, it has been demonstrated that House Elves are able to adapt to living in reasonably large colonies and functioning together in a state of mutual cooperation.
-But I believe that the practice of doing so has been a comparatively recent development which has been imposed upon them since the formation of a Secluded wizarding world and their subsequent titular enslavement.
+But I believe that the practice of doing so has been a comparatively recent development which has been imposed upon the majority of modern Elves since the formation of a Secluded wizarding world and their subsequent titular enslavement.

 That they “bound” themselves to their ancestral territories suggests that either their existence required that they reinvent themselves as a part of their territories; namely that they had very early formulated a cultural conviction that this is the case, either based upon some instinctive imperative; or that there really is some accrued benefit to the Elf in his relationship to his property that can be attained by doing so.